nmdarksky/nmdarksky.github.io/nominations.md

 means more visual acuity.
 Less stark contrast means more awareness of surroundings.
 He truly believes that taking the “less” approach leads to “more” satisfying results.

+Jim has been a member of the State Council and is standing for re-election to a second term.

 **Didier Saumon**